Thanksgiving should be a time for us to be more grateful and less wasteful.

 This holiday season is the perfect time for us to be more grateful and less wasteful.

-- Estimate the exact amount of produce and buy only what is needed – most grocery stores pre-bag produce to make it convenient for shoppers, but why buy 1 1/2 pounds of green beans when you only need 1 pound?
+1. Estimate the exact amount of produce and buy only what is needed.
+Most grocery stores pre-bag produce to make it convenient for shoppers, but why buy 1 1/2 pounds of green beans when you only need 1 pound?
 Don’t be afraid to ask your grocer if you can open a bag and just purchase what you need.

-- Plan for recipes beyond the holiday using the same ingredients – if you’re getting a bag of pecans for the pie, but only know you will use half the bag, write down a few other ways to incorporate the pecans in other recipes onto a sticky note and adhere to the package as a friendly reminder, such as:
+2. Plan for recipes beyond the holiday using the same ingredients.
+If you’re getting a bag of pecans for the pie, but only know you will use half the bag, write down a few other ways you can incorporate pecans in other recipes onto a sticky note and adhere to the package as a friendly reminder, such as:

 - “Make spiced nuts for salad topping”